EED85/COVID-19-Dashboard/README.md

 # COVID-19-Dashboard

-This Dahboard replicates and extends the COVID-19 Dashboard by JHU and makes it available in Power BI Desktop
+This Dahboard replicates and extends the COVID-19 Dashboard by JHU and makes it available in free of charge Software Power BI Desktop.

+Note, that publishing it to the web is not free.
+For more Information please visit the official Power BI website.

 Please check the Terms of Use before reusing it.